Bhuvanaikabahu VI

-Bhuvanekabahu VI of Kotte (සපුමල් කුමාරයා, செண்பகப் பெருமாள்), also known as Sapumal Kumaraya and Chempaka Perumal, was an adopted son of Parakramabahu VI, whose principal achievement was the conquest of Jaffna Kingdom in 1447 or 1450.
+Bhuvanekabahu VI of Kotte (සපුමල් කුමාරයා, செண்பகப் பெருமாள்), also known as Sapumal Kumaraya or Yudistra Darma Dorai and Chempaka Perumal, was an adopted son of Parakramabahu VI.
+His principal achievement was the conquest of Jaffna Kingdom, a historical kingdom of what today is northern Sri Lanka, in 1447 or 1450.

+Although he was victorious and ruled, he was unable to prevent Kanakasooriya Cinkaiariyan and his two son's return from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship in 1467.
+Thus Jaffna Kingdom became independent in 1467.
 Bhuvanaikabahu was apparently summoned south after the demise of his adopted father.
-He then ruled for 17 years.
+He then ruled for 8 years.
 According to Rajavaliya, he killed the grandson of Parakrama Bahu VI, namely Vira Parakrama Bahu or Jaya Bahu (1468 – c.
 1470).

-Do Couto, however, who was well-informed, says after a few years' reign the king died and his half-witted son was put on the throne by his aunt, who two years later finding herself unable to rule sent for Sapumal Kumaraya from Jaffna.
+Do Couto, however, who was well-informed, says after a few years' reign Parkramabahu died and his half-witted son was put on the throne by his aunt, who two years later finding herself unable to rule sent for Sapumal Kumaraya from Jaffna.

 Origin theories

 There are number of theories as to his ethnic origin and the reason for the rebellion against his rule.
-According to John Holt, he was an ethnic Tamil from the eastern part of the island, whereas other sources say that he may have come from the Malabar region, Tulunadu or the Coromandel Coast.
+According to John Holt, he was an ethnic Tamil from the malabar part of the island, whereas other sources say that he may have come from the Malabar region, Tulunadu or the Coromandel Coast.

 He has also been identified as adopted by Parakramabahu VI after the death of his father Manikka Thalaivan, a Karaiyar chief, who was killed in a battle mentioned in the manuscript Mukkara Hatana.
+According to some sources Sapumal was of mixed heritage and had a Sinhalese mother.

 He is credited with building the Nallur Kandaswamy temple in Jaffna as well as other temples and Buddhist vihares in the south.
 The rebellion against him is seen as a reflection of ethnic Sinhalese identity against a perceived outsider.